gurditsingh/hydeout/_posts/test.md

 The **spark-submit** command is a utility to run or submit a Spark application program (or job) to the cluster by specifying options and configurations.
 The application you are submitting can be written in Scala, Java, or Python (PySpark).

-**whereis spark-submit**
+### **where is spark-submit :**
-Spark binary comes with `spark-submit.sh` script file for Linux, Mac, and `spark-submit.cmd` command file for windows, these scripts are available at `$SPARK_HOME/bin` directory.
+Spark binary comes with **spark-submit.sh** script file for Linux, Mac, and `spark-submit.cmd` command file for windows, these scripts are available at **$SPARK_HOME/bin** directory.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA4NzA2MTE0LC0yMTY3ODU2NSwzMzA3Mj
+eyJoaXN0b3J5IjpbLTMwODYwNjkzOSwtMjE2Nzg1NjUsMzMwNz
-U1OTYsMTkxNDE0NTA5OSwtMTA4MDc0NTkzMiwtMTcwOTc5ODg3
+I1NTk2LDE5MTQxNDUwOTksLTEwODA3NDU5MzIsLTE3MDk3OTg4
-NiwtMTI1MjExNTQwMiwtMTg2OTM0ODI1MiwtMjgwMTAwMDU2LC
+NzYsLTEyNTIxMTU0MDIsLTE4NjkzNDgyNTIsLTI4MDEwMDA1Ni
-0xMjQzNTMwODU2LC0yNjc5MzU4MzEsMTExMTM0Mzg3OCwxNDQy
+wtMTI0MzUzMDg1NiwtMjY3OTM1ODMxLDExMTEzNDM4NzgsMTQ0
-MDUxMTc3LC02MzgxNDY0MywtNzY0MTg2NjYzLDI2OTUzNTMzNi
+MjA1MTE3NywtNjM4MTQ2NDMsLTc2NDE4NjY2MywyNjk1MzUzMz
-wtODAwMzY3ODcsMTU0MDI3NjU0OSwxNjczODg1MDc3LC0zNjY1
+YsLTgwMDM2Nzg3LDE1NDAyNzY1NDksMTY3Mzg4NTA3NywtMzY2
-MDk1MThdfQ==
+NTA5NTE4XX0=
 -->